memfault/interrupt/_drafts/mcuboot-overview.md

 ---
 title: "MCUboot Walkthrough and Porting Guide"
-description: "A guided tour of the MCUboot featureset and how to port it to a Cortex-M application"
+description: "A guided tour of the MCUboot feature set and how to port it to a Cortex-M application"
+image: /img/mcuboot/mcuboot.png
 tag: [cortex-m]
 author: chris
 ---

-In previous articles such as [How to Write a Bootloader from Scratch]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}), [device firmware update strategies]({% post_url 2020-06-23-device-firmware-update-cookbook %}), & [how to securely sign firmware updates]({% post_url 2020-09-08-secure-firmware-updates-with-code-signing %}), we have explored the various pieces that make up a bootloader and DFU subsystem.
+In previous articles such as [How to Write a Bootloader from Scratch]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}), [device firmware update strategies]({% post_url 2020-06-23-device-firmware-update-cookbook %}), & [how to securely sign firmware updates]({% post_url 2020-09-08-secure-firmware-updates-with-code-signing %}), we have explored the various parts that make up a bootloader and DFU subsystem.
 We have seen there are a lot of pieces that need to come together for the system to work reliably and be secure.

 Over the last few years, an interesting open-source project, [MCUboot](https://github.com/mcu-tools/mcuboot), has surfaced seeking to simplify and standardize the approach to these problems.
 MCUboot was chosen as the bootloader to be used with the Zephyr RTOS[^2].
 Implementations using MCUboot have even been incorporated in semiconductor provided SDKs such as Nordic's nRF Connect SDK [^2] for the NRF91 & NRF53 MCUs.

 If you are working on a new project, MCUboot is worth a look!
 At the very least, some of the design decisions can be used to help guide your own solution.

 <!-- excerpt start -->

-In this article, we will explore the feature set of MCUboot & how it works.
+In this article, we will explore the feature set of MCUboot and how it works.
 We will walk through step-by-step how to port it to a custom platform and test our port out on a Cortex-M based development board.

 <!-- excerpt end -->